About the degree programme

 • the intersections between sport and technology

-• a range of contemporary and global issues in sport
+• a range of contemporary and global issues in sport, such as the relationship between sport and sustainability

 • a range of research methods and traditions